nickbw2003/public-transport-js/Readme.md

 // to get a list of departures of a specific station pass the network and station ID to the following method const departures = await publicTransportService.departuresByOriginStation(Network.Kvv, '7000090');

+// get a NetworkInfo object containing information like the full name, country and location of a specific network const networkInfo = await publicTransportService.networkInfo(Network.Kvv);
 ```

 ## License